ClementeZazueta/POC.NETCore/README.md

 Proof of concept of .NET Core and EF Core

 ### Recomendations
-*   Make sure to retore nuget packages.
+*   Make sure to restore nuget packages.
 *   In case of failure. re install all the next packages

 Install Nuget Packages| Projects that require this package|